gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

     with WirelessGoPro() as gopro:
         print("Yay!
 I'm connected via BLE, Wifi, initialized, and ready to send / get data now!")
-        # Send some commands now
+        # Send some messages now

 \...or without the context manager: